After fuelling for the fight, allies show off their military might in skies over Malaysia

 UK deepens ties in Indo-Pacific

-In the coming weeks, the RAF's Air Mobility Force (AMF), including A400M and Voyager aircraft, will participate in Exercise Bersama Lima, supporting both land-based operations and the Carrier Strike Group.
+The RAF's Air Mobility Force, including A400M and Voyager aircraft, were hard at work supporting both land-based operations and the Carrier Strike Group.

-In addition to military training, Exercise Bersama Lima includes sports and cultural exchange activities aimed at building personal connections and enhancing cooperation among the five participating nations.
+In addition to military training, the exercise included sporting and cultural exchange activities aimed at building personal connections and enhancing cooperation among the five participating nations.

 Honouring lives lost on namesake battleship